-1. Any warranted part that is not scheduled for replacement as required maintenance in the written instructions supplied, is warranted for the warranty period stated above.
+Any warranted part that is not scheduled for replacement as required maintenance in the written instructions supplied, is warranted for the warranty period stated above.
 If the part fails during the period of warranty coverage, the part will be repaired or replaced by The Toro Company.
 Any such part repaired or replaced under warranty will be warranted for the remainder of the warranty period.
-2. Any warranted part that is scheduled only for regular inspection in the written instructions supplied is warranted for the warranty period stated above.
+Any warranted part that is scheduled only for regular inspection in the written instructions supplied is warranted for the warranty period stated above.
 Any such part repaired or replaced under the warranty will be warranted for the remainder of the warranty period.
-3. Any warranted part that is scheduled for replacement as required maintenance in the written instructions supplied is warranted for the period of time before the first scheduled replacement date for that part.
+Any warranted part that is scheduled only for replaced under the warranty will be warranted for the remainder of the warranty period.
+Any warranted part that is scheduled for replaced under the warranty will be warranted for the remainder of the warranty period.
+Any warranted part that is scheduled for replacement as required maintenance in the written instructions supplied is warranted for the period of time before the first scheduled replacement date for that part.
 If the part fails before the first scheduled replacement, the part will be repaired or replaced by The Toro Company.
 Any such part repaired or replaced under warranty will be warranted for the remainder of the period prior to the first scheduled replacement point for the part.
-4. Repair or replacement of any warranted part under the warranty provisions herein must be performed at an Authorized Service Dealer at no charge to the owner.
+Repair or replacement of any warranted part under the warranty provisions herein must be performed at an Authorized Service Dealer at no charge to the owner.

-- Warranty services or repairs will be provided at all Service Dealers authorized to service the subject engines or equipment.
-5. - 6.
-The small off-road engine/equipment owner will not be charged for diagnostic labor that is directly associated with diagnosis - of a defective, emission-related warranted part, provided that such diagnostic work is performed at an Authorized Service Dealer. - 7.
-The Toro Company is liable for damages to other engine/equipment components caused by a failure under warranty of any warranted part. - 8.
-Throughout the small off-road engine/equipment warranty period stated above, The Toro Company will maintain a supply - of warranted parts sufficient to meet the expected demand for such parts.
+5. Warranty services or repairs will be provided at all Service Dealers authorized to service the subject engines or equipment.

+6. The small off-road engine/equipment owner will not be charged for diagnostic labor that is directly associated with diagnosis of a defective, emission-related warranted part, provided that such diagnostic work is performed at an Authorized Service Dealer.

+The Toro Company is liable for damages to other engine/equipment components caused by a failure under warranty of any warranted part.
+Throughout the small off-road engine/equipment warranty period stated above, The Toro Company will maintain a supply